mck-9061/CATS/README.md

 # CATS (Carrier Administration and Traversal System)
-CATS is an Elite Dangerous fleet carrier auto-plotter and flight computer.
+CATS is an Elite Dangerous fleet carrier auto-plotter, autojumper, and flight computer.
 <br>
 This app also allows you to view stats about carriers across multiple accounts.